rdfostrich/article-jws2018-ostrich/content/querying.md

 Because of this, we distinguish two different cases for our DM algorithm in which we can query triple patterns between a start and end version, the start version of the query can either correspond to the snapshot version or it can come after that.
-Furthermore, we introduce an equivalent query for estimating the number of results for these queries.
+Furthermore, we introduce an equivalent algorithm for estimating the number of results for these queries.

 #### Query

-{:.todo}
-mention offsets?

 For the first query case, where the start version corresponds to the snapshot version the algorithm is straightforward.